Igalia/explainers/custom-protocol-handlers/PredefinedHandlers/README.md

 One of these abstract features is the addition of new schemes to be handled internally.
 The ```ContentClient``` interface has a method called ```AddAdditionalSchemes``` precisely for this purpose.
 On the other hand, the ```ContentBrowserClient``` interface provides the ```HasCustomSchemeHandler``` and ```IsHandledURL``` methods to allow embedders implement their specific behavior to handler such schemes.

-I think it's more appropriated to avoid the ```ifdef``` approach to implement embeders's specific predefined handlers and instead, use the //content layer interfaces designed for such purpose.
+It looks more appropriated to avoid the ```ifdef``` approach to implement embeders's specific predefined handlers and instead, use the //content layer interfaces designed for such purpose.

 ### Avoid relying on Web Extensions

-Although the use of predefined handlers is very limited now, I think it could become a powerful feature that Chrome emedders, especially but not exclusively, can use to implement custom handlers for the schemes they considered strategic.
+Although the use of predefined handlers is very limited now, it could become a powerful feature that Chrome embedders, especially but not exclusively, can use to implement custom handlers for the schemes they consider strategic.

 This new approach allows embedders to avoid having to rely on Web Extensions to implement this custom handler logic. via the ```registerProtocolHandler``` API.